 Adromischus caryophyllaceus (Burm.f.)
 Lem.

-Cotyledon caryophyllacea (basionym), Adromischus bolusii, Adromischus grandiflorus, Adromischus jasminiflorus, Cotyledon bolusii, Cotyledon jasminiflora
+Cotyledon caryophyllacea, Adromischus bolusii, Adromischus grandiflorus, Adromischus jasminiflorus, Cotyledon bolusii, Cotyledon jasminiflora

 How to Grow and Care

-Native to South Africa (Western Cape from Hermanus and Worcester, the southern Cape coastal area and the Little Karoo to near Uniondale in the Western Cape province.
+Adromischus caryophyllaceus is native to South Africa.
+It occurs from Hermanus and Worcester, the southern Cape coastal area, and the Little Karoo to near Uniondale in the Western Cape province.